acarmona1989/MinimunDistances/README.md

 # MinimunDistances

-This software solves the classic problem related to the search for the shortest route between two points.
-The Breadth-First Search algorithm is used in this solution.
+This is a proof of concept for testing a bfs algorithm in python language and then show the result in an app using react.js.
+All them deployed in docker containers

-To deploy this software run deployServer.bat file and then deployClient.bat file.
+To deploy this software run deploy.bat file